taabishm2/CoSi/README.md

 # cosi
-Code Similarity detection for Python files and Jupyter Notebooks
+Locally run code similarity detection for Python files and Jupyter Notebooks

 Runs pairwise comparisons between Python code from .py and .ipynb files to determine: